slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Patience is not passive; on the contrary, it is active; it is concentrated strength.' -- Edward G. Bulwer-Lytton*

 Play the ball before it plays you.

-It requires an individual to accept responsibility for his situation Act; don’t be acted upon.

-> *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*

 “[S]ome systems … are very sensitive to their starting conditions, so that a tiny difference in the initial push you give them